 The camp programs are built around specific camp themes.
 We have a variety of themes every year.
 Often we have camps on nature (lakes, forests, or archipelago), different sports, music, RYLA and so on.
 The camps last typically two weeks in July – August time (exact dates vary from camp to camp).

 Often (but not always) the first week is a family period when participants live in the host families.
 During this period the participants have a great opportunity to learn to know local people, culture, habits and way of life.

-After the family period there is the camp period.
+The other week is the camp period.
 The participants stay together in an accommodation arranged by the organizing rotaries and follow a daily program that is set by the camp theme.
 During this period the camp may also make visits to companies and organizations relevant to the theme.

 The camps are open to the youth of European countries, Turkey, Israel, USA and Canada.
-The age requirements vary from camp to camps.
+The age requirements vary from camp to camp.
 Camps are open to everyone, so you do not have to be from a Rotary family.

 Our districts 1380 – 1430 have a Youth Exchange Certificate of Rotary International.
 Therefore we accept students from the certified districts only.

 To organize a camp requires a lot of work and commitment from a large number of Rotary and other volunteers.
 We expect that the participants respect this effort by being active in all items of the program and by following carefully the instructions given by the organizers.
 It is also noted that the international rules of the Rotary Youth Exchange apply in all our camps.

 Participants pay their own costs to and from Finland/Estonia.
 They shall also have their own pocket money.
 The organizing Rotaries take care of all transportations from the closest airport.
 Staying in the host family is free and the organizing Rotaries pay the costs of the camp period.
 We pay no allowance to the participants.

 Participants must have a valid insurance policy in case of injury and sickness for the entire duration of the camp.
 We urge the student to purchase an insurance policy from